Civil-Service-Human-Resources/lpg-automation/README.md

 As previously mentioned, the python runbooks in this repository make use of a local module called `automationassets.py`.
 This module simulates the automation assets found in the Azure Runbook environment.

-To populate the necessary variables for automation assets locally, they must be added to the `localassets.json` file.
+To populate the necessary variables for automation assets locally, they must be added to a `localassets.json` file.
 An example of this file can be found here: https://github.com/azureautomation/python_emulated_assets/blob/master/automationassets/localassets.json

-**Important**: the `localassets.json` file has been removed from the git index for this repository - this means that any changes made to the file **will not** be tracked.
-This is to prevent accidentally committing sensitive variables.
+**Important**: the `localassets.json` file is **not** in source control, and must be provided locally in the same directory as `automationassets.py`.

 ### Running the runbook